 This webinar continues our series on Disease Recognition for Aides.
 Whether for just Aides, or simply to be consumed as refreshing the basics of this disease, this comprehensive education on Dementia, Alzheimer’s and Mental Health is worth your time.
 Persons with Alzheimer’s disease and other dementias have different needs, with these needs changing and evolving as one progresses through the stages of the disease.
 Aides need training and experience in caring for someone with Alzheimer’s, Dementia, and other Mental Health issues - and this session provides that education!

-In hospice, dealing with death and dying is a part of the job, yet often times Hospice clinicians are left to explain what the hospital or physician did not - that hospice has been called because there is nothing else that can be done.
+In healthcare, especially Hospice, dealing with death and dying is a part of the job.
+Yet Social Workers are left to explain what the hospital or physician did not - that hospice has been called because there is nothing else that can be done for the patient.
 These are difficult conversations to have with both the patient and their family.
-Just because Hospice providers are used to having these conversations, that does not mean it is easy.
+Just because Social Workers are used to having these conversations, that does not mean it is easy.
 This webinar will teach you some techniques to discuss the delicate subject of death and dying.